Artifice55/Escape-from-Klemensk/README.md

 Install Python: Make sure you have Python installed on your computer.
 You can download Python from python.org.

-Clone the Repository: Clone or download the Escape From Klemensk repository from GitHub.

 Navigate to the Directory: Using your command line interface, navigate to the directory where you've cloned or downloaded the game files.

-Run the Game: Run the game by executing the main Python script.
-Use the following command:

-css
-Copy code
-python main.py
-Enjoy: Immerse yourself in the heart-pounding action of Escape From Klemensk and see if you have what it takes to survive!
+Enjoy: Immerse yourself in the heart-pounding action of Escape From Klemensk and see if you have what it takes to survive

 Credits
 Escape From Klemensk was created by Anton Khassanov and Joseph Lee as a project for Flatiron school phase 3 project.
 Special thanks to the Python community for their invaluable resources and support.

 Feedback and Support
 We hope you enjoy playing Escape From Klemensk!
-If you encounter any issues, have feedback, or just want to say hello, feel free to reach out to [Your Contact Information].
+If you encounter any issues, have feedback, or just want to say hello, feel free to reach out to make a pull request.

 Now, gear up, steel your nerves, and prepare to face the horrors that await you in the streets of Klemensk.
 Good luck, survivor!